janrosell/gazebo_model_attachment_plugin/README.md

  Once a model has been spawned within Gazebo, it can often be necessary to add or remove _Links_ at runtime without destroying the model.
 This can be necessary for simulating actions such as end effector swap, item transport (loading and uploading), or pick and place operations.
 This package enables such simulations by allowing Models to be attached to each other.

+### Assumptions

+- The models must have been spawned and contain the specified link names.
+- Physics should be disabled using _gazebo_no_physics_plugin_.

+### Limitations

+- The plugin will not teleport the child model to make the pose of  _model_name_1/link_name_1_ match _model_name_2/link_name_2_.
+The attachment will instead occur with the pose difference at the time of the service call being maintained.
+  - If the user wishes to have zero pose difference a call to the _gazebo/set_link_state_ service can be made.

 ## Installation

 ### Dependencies